function AddCoins()

 That happens through lua coroutines, and luckily, we don’t need to set up the coroutines ourselves (for the most part) as Ubisoft has already given us the tool we need.

-, passing in a function.
+You can run a function as a new coroutine using system.start(func), passing in a function.
 It will then run that function until it returns as a coroutine - and when the coroutine is dead, it gets dropped.

 Most importantly though, upon each yield, the game advances to the next tick and only then resumes the coroutine.